-- Be aware of the increased risk of slamming doors when both the front and back doors are open. - Let older children know how easily little children are injured this way. - Ask them to check the door is clear before they close it. - Use slow, self-closing springs on front and back doors.
+- Be aware of the increased risk of slamming doors when both the front and back doors are open. - Let older children know how easily little children are injured this way. - Ask them to check the door is clear before they close it. - Use slow, self-closing springs on front and back doors

-- Know where children are to avoid closing doors on their fingers. - Special strips are available to guard the hinge side of doors.
-These are very useful for doors which you need to close, such as bathroom and bedroom doors. - Use chocks, wedges or catches to keep internal doors from slamming shut. - Nursery furniture and strollers can also trap little fingers.
+- Know where children are to avoid closing doors on their fingers. - Use special strips to guard the hinge side of doors.
+These are very useful for doors which you need to close, such as bathroom and bedroom doors - Use chocks, wedges or catches to keep internal doors from slamming shut. - Remember that nursery furniture and strollers can also trap little fingers.